Easy Pose

 Step One

 Place a yoga blanket folded to about two hands long and one hand wide on your yoga mat.
-If you have chronic hip or knee pain, then you can sit on two blankets or more as needed so that you can hold your back up straight when you sit on the floor.
+If you have chronic hip or knee pain, sit on two blankets or more as needed so that you can hold your back up straight when you sit on the floor.
+A firm meditation cushion (zafu) also works well as an alternative prop.

 Now sit down on the front edge of your blanket support.
 The idea is that your sitting bones should stay on the blanket, but you should sit forward enough for part of your hamstring muscles to descend naturally toward the ground.